commitspark/graphql-api/README.md

 Content entries, i.e. instances of content types annotated with `@Entry`, are stored as `.yaml` YAML text files inside a folder `entries` in the repository.

-The filename (excluding file extension) constitutes the entry ID and is generated as a UUID4 string by Commitspark.
+The filename (excluding file extension) constitutes the entry ID.

 Entry files have the following structure: